Foundling Hospital: Foundation

 At the age of 16, girls were generally apprenticed as servants for four years; at 14, boys were apprenticed into a variety of occupations, typically for seven years.
 There was a small benevolent fund for adults.

 The London hospital was preceded by the Foundling Hospital, Dublin, founded 1704, and the Foundling Hospital, Cork, founded 1737, both funded by government.

 The new hospital

-In September 1742, the stone of the new hospital was laid on land acquired from the Earl of Salisbury on Lamb's Conduit Field in Bloomsbury, an undeveloped area lying north of Great Ormond Street and west of Gray's Inn Lane.
+In September 1742, the stone of the new hospital was laid on land acquired from the Earl of Salisbury on Lamb's Conduit Field in an undeveloped area of St Pancras parish which lay north of Great Ormond Street and west of Gray's Inn Lane.
 The hospital was designed by Theodore Jacobsen as a plain brick building with two wings and a chapel, built around an open courtyard.
 The western wing was finished in October 1745.
 An eastern wing was added in 1752 "in order that the girls might be kept separate from the boys".
 The new Hospital was described as "the most imposing single monument erected by eighteenth century benevolence".